-The Story of the Human Flies
+The Stories of the Human Fly

 One of the strangest phenomenons of the twentieth century began as skyscrapers first began to tower over cityscapes across the country.
 During that era between 1905 to 1929, the first daring adventurers known as human flies began to pop up around the country to scale building with their bare hands (usually to promote various businesses).
 A few wore special suction gloves to help with their ascent, but many of the better known building climbers used only strong fingers, and their feet to hold grips on the building.

 Fame of course was always a strong lure for the human flies.
 It could also be somewhat lucrative, as business would pay to see their wares advertised to the sometimes large audiences below.
 The climbers would advertise banks, movies, and life insurance companies (always a favorite).
 With the publicity and fame for well known steeplejacks (as they were often referred to) such as Harry Gardiner, and George Polley, others followed in their footsteps and before long there were dozens of human flies ascending buildings all over America and Europe.